atmasphere/mc-coal/docs/source/data_api.rst

   :query since: Return log lines with a timestamp since the given datetime (inclusive).
 This parameter should be of the form ``YYYY-MM-DD HH:MM:SS`` and is assumed to be UTC.
   :query before: Return log lines with a timestamp before this datetime (exclusive).
 This parameter should be of the form ``YYYY-MM-DD HH:MM:SS`` and is assumed to be UTC.

-  :status 200: Successfully queried the log lines.
+  :status 200 OK: Successfully queried the log lines.

     :Response Data: - **log_lines** -- The list of log lines.
                     - **cursor** -- If more results are available, this value will be the string to be passed back into this service to query the next set of results.
 If no more results are available, this field will be absent.